 In my experience, the most successful researchers strike a good balance between "zooming in" (being diligent and meticulously attentive to detail), and "zooming out" (envisioning big-picture ideas, being self-directed and inventive).
 Accordingly, my approach to mentoring graduate students in research combines top-down and bottom-up approaches: While I provide structure, support, and guidance for students, I also urge them to develop their own independent project ideas and research skills.
 I also encourage my students to take their research endeavors beyond the lab, by publishing in peer-reviewed journals and presenting at national conferences (such as SRA, SSEA, ABCT, APA, APS).

 Conley, C. S. (in press).
-Social and emotional learning in higher education settings: Evidence-based programming.
-In J. A. Durlak, R. Weissberg, & T. Gulotta (Eds.), The Handbook of Social and Emotional Learning.
+Social and emotional learning in higher education: Evidence-based programming.
+In J. A. Durlak, T. Gulotta, C. Domitrovich, P. Goren, & R. Weissberg (Eds.), The Handbook of Social and Emotional Learning.
 New York: Guilford.

 Conley, C. S., Rudolph, K. D., & Bryant, F. B. (2012).
 Peer stress mediates the longitudinal association between puberty and depression in girls.
 Development and Psychopathology, 24, 691-701.